ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-19-powershell-modules-central-share-with-community-what-powershell-modules-are-you-using.md

 ## Let me introduce to you the PowerShell Modules Central

-<a href="https://github.com/ClaudioESSilva/PowerShellModulesCentral" target="_blank">PowerShellModulesCentral</a> is a GitHub repository that was founded as a **central** hub to a list of PowerShell modules that people know/use.
+[PowerShellModulesCentral](https://github.com/ClaudioESSilva/PowerShellModulesCentral) is a GitHub repository that was founded as a **central** hub to a list of PowerShell modules that people know/use.
 Each module has a file describing its name, basic information about the module, as well as one or more blog posts/videos from people that have written about or used them.

 This way we can reduce friction when people are starting out or are trying to solve similar problems.